ScRiPt1337/priv-bulk-mailer/README.md

  Bulk email sending:- Bulk mail sender tool is work on sending a lot of mail at once.
 Drop an email list to send the letter to the user.
 You can send mail to an unlimited user at once.
 There is no limitation for this to send the mails.

+>make sure your mail list path dont contain any space and your file name should be in small letter

 ![alt text](https://raw.githubusercontent.com/ScRiPt1337/priv-bulk-mailer/master/1x.PNG)